Emery (rock): Use

+Solomon's shamir, a substance used to cut stone during construction of the First Temple, was likely emery.

+Harvest

 Turkey and Greece are the main suppliers of the world's emery.
 These two countries produced about 17,500 tons of the mineral in 1987.

+In 2010, Turkey's emery production was 6,000 tonnes, while Greece's was 2,000 tonnes, according to data from the U.S. Geological Survey (USGS).

 The Greek island of Naxos used to be the main source of this industrially important rock type.
-It has been mined on the eastern side of Naxos for well over two thousand years as mentioned by Pliny the Elder's The Natural History, BOOK XXXVII, CHAP.
+It has been mined on the eastern side of Naxos for well over two thousand years as mentioned by Pliny the Elder's The Natural History, book XXXVII, chp.
 32. However, demand for emery has decreased with the development of sintered carbide and oxide materials as abrasives.